 Riley Lindsey Principal - Tuba

 In addition to his “road-warrior” orchestral work, chamber music has played an integral part in Riley’s performance career.
 In 2018, he won the Midwest Region Tuba Euphonium Conference Quartet Competition with the Baar Form Tuba Quartet.
-Riley’s brass quintet playing has included performances with the Second City Brass Quintet, the Civic Orchestra of Chicago Brass Quintet, and the Brass Quintet of the National Repertory Orchestra.
-Around Chicago, he can be caught playing covers of popular hits and soundtracks with Tuba Force, a low brass quintet with a bad habit of hanging out in bars and breweries and annoying customers.
+Riley’s brass quintet playing has included performances with the Chicago Classic Brass Quintet, the Second City Brass Quintet, the Civic Orchestra of Chicago Brass Quintet, and the Brass Quintet of the National Repertory Orchestra.
+Around Chicago, he can be caught playing covers of popular hits and soundtracks with Tuba Force, a low brass quintet with a bad habit of hanging out in local establishments and annoying customers.

-He holds music education as an important part of his career, and frequently works with brass players of all levels in the Midwest, Montana, and beyond in masterclasses, as a clinician, and through private study.
-Riley holds a Master of Music degree from the DePaul University School of Music where he studied with Floyd Cooley, and a Bachelor of Music degree from the University of the Pacific Conservatory of Music where he studied with Scott Choate and Matthew Tropman.”
+Riley holds music education as an important part of his career, and frequently works with brass players of all levels in masterclasses, as a clinician, and through private study.
+He maintains teaching studios at William Fremd High School, Evanston Township High School, and Oswego East High School.
+Riley holds a Master of Music degree from the DePaul University School of Music where he studied with Floyd Cooley, a Bachelor of Music degree from the University of the Pacific Conservatory of Music where he studied with Scott Choate and Matthew Tropman, and has additionally studied at length with Mark Fisher and Andy Smith of the Lyric Opera of Chicago.

 Sponsored by Dr. Chris Jansen-Yee